 What is bullying?

-Bullying is a contagious social disease, not a symptom of an unhealthy mind or an evil personality.
+Bullying is a contagious social disease, not always a symptom of an unhealthy mind or an evil personality.
 People who bully are "perpetrators" but not necessarily a "bully."
 They use bullying to get what they want because the rewards are greater than the costs.
 Unchecked, bullying will take over a community.
 If one perpetrator is able to succeed through bullying, others will rally to them and adopt similar bullying tactics to demonstrate their allegiance to the group of perpetrators.

 Bullying, mobbing, and hostile environment harassment use social and psychological weapons to disrespect and keep targets from enjoying their rights.